sazanof/esp-idf-opentherm/README.md

 # ESP-IDF Opentherm

-This component provide an implementation of Opentherm protocol with ESP-IDF.
+This component provides an implementation of Opentherm protocol with ESP-IDF.
 Tested on ESP-IDF > 5 version.

 ## How to Use Example